Mariano Corso - Scientific Officer firstname.lastname@example.org

 In 2017, the Observatory has also established a new category, that of “Impact”.
 This prize is for initiatives of excellence that have already won an award from the Observatory, to reward projects that, over the past five years, have engendered permanent innovation to the entire healthcare system, with substantial success in terms of both their impact and their outcomes.

-- Analyse the evolution in terms of maturity and diffusion of the main fields of digital innovation (these include telemedicine, digital services for the public, document dematerialisation, electronic medical records (EMR), electronic health records (HER), cloud computing, Business Intelligence, Big Data Analytics, systems supporting clinical governance, etc.).
+- analyse the evolution in terms of maturity and diffusion of the main fields of digital innovation (these include telemedicine, digital services for the public, document dematerialisation, electronic medical records (EMR), electronic health records (HER), Internet of things Data Analytics, systems supporting clinical governance, etc.).

-- Analyse the opportunities deriving from digital technology to ensure continuity of care.
+- analyse the opportunities deriving from digital technology in guaranteeing continuity of treatment, with focus on Electronic Healthcare Record.

 The Observatory’s research is based on an empirical analysis that, every year, involves over 200 players in surveys and study cases, including CIOs, general directors, administration directors, chief medical officers and social and welfare officers, alongside regional government officials, general practitioners and a statistically representative sample of the general public.